 Do you work in Mental Health?
 Have you a Mental Illness?
 Know someone who is mentally ill?
 Need information, support, guidance?
 Are you thinking of working in Mental Health?
 Or just need someone to talk to and share your concerns?
 Lets share information and put it all in one place....Here.
 That’s what this site is all about.....Sharing.
 Please opt-in to subscribe for our monthly newsletters, keeping you posted on updates on mental health medical terms and with the occasional free stuff such as E-Books.

 We are duty bound to care for others as a whole, but what about us?
 At times we need support don’t we?
-Sometimes we will shut ourselves down in embarrassment at bieng ill and may start to isolate ourselves from our family and friends.
+Sometimes we will shut ourselves down in embarrassment at being ill and may start to isolate ourselves from our family and friends.
+There is lots of information on this site associated with mental healthcare, and is here for the general purpose of providing introductory information and guidance to support your needs.

 We also need to remove all the stigma associated with mental health too.
 We can do this by sharing information.
 We all have stories to tell, why not share them?
 You’ll probably find that lots of people have shared the same experiences.If you need information on a particular subject, you can contact us using the form on the information page.